fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 git submodule update --init --recursive
 ```

-Switch to the Rust GNU toolchain with the following rustup command (from any terminal).
+Install and switch to the Rust GNU toolchain with the following rustup commands (from any terminal).

 === "Command"

     ```
+    rustup toolchain install nightly
     rustup default nightly-x86_64-pc-windows-gnu
-    rustup +nightly target add x86_64-pc-windows-gnu
     ```

 === "Output"